smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 "I don't need SAVING!"
 Her voice sharp.
 Commanding.
 "Move!
 NOW!"

 The architect stood there.
 Just... stood there.
 The Minotaur could see him processing.
 Watching him understand something.
-Watching the hurt turn to comprehension turn to-
+Watching the hurt turn to comprehension turn to acceptance.

-Acceptance.

 He stepped aside.
 Slowly.
 Arms lowering.
 No resistance.
 No argument.
-Just... surrender.
+Just...

-But not the surrender of defeat.
-Something else.
-Something that looked like-

 Trust.
 The Minotaur did not recognize it.